atlauren/BigFix-get-prefetch/README.md

 # BigFix

 This repo contains templates and helpers for use with HCL BigFix.
-(BigFix is formerly of IBM, formerly of BigFix, Inc, née IBM Entpoint Manager, née Tivoli Endpoint Manager.)
+(BigFix is formerly of IBM, formerly of BigFix, Inc, née IBM Endpoint Manager, née Tivoli Endpoint Manager.)

 You might find me on these BigFix-oriented social media things:
 * [BigFix Forum](https://forum.bigfix.com/)